Skip to main content

 A standardized comparison for advanced-ed admissions.

-ADAT is administered by the American Dental Association through Prometric.
+ADAT is governed by the ADA Council on Dental Education and Licensure (CDEL), implemented by the ADA Department of Testing Services (DTS), and administered at Pearson VUE test centers.
 It is designed to give programs in advanced dental education — AEGD, GPR, periodontics, prosthodontics, endodontics, and others — a standardized academic signal alongside transcripts, recommendations, and interviews.
+The 2026 testing window runs March 1 through August 31, 2026.
 Most candidates sit ADAT a single time before their application cycle.

 02 — Sections and weighting

-Four parts.
-Two of them carry most of the test.
+Three sections.
+Two carry most of the test.

-The ADAT blueprint is divided into biomedical sciences, clinical sciences, data interpretation and research, and principles of ethics and practice.
-Biomedical and clinical sciences carry the bulk of the items.
-Data interpretation tends to be the section where well-prepared candidates leak points — statistics, study design, and evidence appraisal are often under-rehearsed coming out of dental school.
+The 2026 ADAT blueprint splits 200 items across Biomedical Sciences (80 items, 95 minutes), Clinical Sciences (80 stand-alone and case-based items, 90 minutes), and Data, Research Interpretation, and Evidence-Based Dentistry (40 items, 45 minutes).
+Biomedical and Clinical carry the bulk of the items at 80 each.
+Data/Research/EBD tends to be the section where well-prepared candidates leak points — statistics, study design, and evidence appraisal are often under-rehearsed coming out of dental school.
+Principles of Ethics and Patient Management sit inside Clinical Sciences as named sub-areas, not as a separate fourth section.

 03 — Scoring